 It would be simplest to hook each key up to an input pin, but there aren't enough pins for all the keys.
 To scan all the keys with only 15 pins, it reads only one row at a time using a process called a matrix scan.
 In addition, the small number of keys on the Atreus necessitates the use of layers of key mappings that the user can switch through quickly.

-While the final product may feel a bit intimidating at first, in this article we'll step through the process of writing the firmware incrementally.
+If you'd prefer to jump ahead to the fully-completed functional firmware, you can read thru the explanation in the comments there, but for a higher-level overview keep reading here.
+In this article we'll step through the process of writing the firmware incrementally.
 Starting with the simplest thing that could possibly work (a single key) we'll add features until we have a full-fledged matrix-scanning, layered, customizeable firmware.